ozaarm/aleadb/README.md

 # About AleaDB

-- Learning with data
-If you are interested in computing, databases, data science, getting access to simple data to learn and play with is not easy.
-There are numerous Open Data datasets online but they are usually static tables.

-- Real "fake" datasets
-AleaDB generates a Users table with any number of records you want.
-A Users table is the central point in a modern application, from an e-commerce website to a ride-hailing service to a social network.
+Learning SQL and data science is not easy if you are missing data.
+Although there are numerous Open Data datasets online, there are not connected in a relational kind of way.
+Starting from a random Users table, AleaDB tries to mimic the database structure from an e-commerce website : Users, Products, Purchases, Orders.
+More options will follow in the future.